Find Trade Colleges

 The states with the most job growth for License Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.

-Salary for a License Clerk
+What is the Average Salary of a License Clerk

-The salary for License Clerks ranges between about $25,150 and $60,330 a year.
+The typical yearly salary for License Clerks is somewhere between $25,150 and $60,330.

 undefined